Page last updated December 5, 2024

 For the first four high-risk areas, we have shared our methodology and underlying data with DOL for further dissemination to the SWAs and are working to share data supporting the additional high-risk areas.
 We recommended states establish effective controls to mitigate fraud and other improper payments to ineligible claimants and are examining whether states took effective measures to address the initial four high-risk areas.

 The volume of UI investigative matters is unprecedented in the OIG's history.
 Prior to the pandemic, the OIG opened approximately 100 UI investigative matters annually.
-Since April 1, 2020, the OIG has opened over 205,000 investigative matters involving the UI program, of which approximately 166,000 are still under review.
+Since April 1, 2020, the OIG has opened over 209,000 investigative matters involving the UI program.
 That is a thousandfold increase in the volume of UI work.
-UI investigations now account for approximately 97 percent of the OIG investigative case inventory, compared to approximately 11 percent prior to the pandemic.
+UI investigations now account for approximately 96 percent of the OIG investigative case inventory, compared to approximately 11 percent prior to the pandemic.

 In response to the extraordinary increase in oversight demands, the OIG: hired additional criminal investigators, increased the caseload of investigators already onboard, deployed staff to review DOL and SWA’s efforts, and strengthened our data analytics program.
 In addition, we took several other actions to augment our efforts, including the following:

 As the primary federal law enforcement agency responsible for providing oversight of the UI program, the OIG has vigorously pursued pandemic-related UI fraud.
-In fact, in September 2022, the OIG announced42 that its investigations have resulted in more than 1,000 individuals being charged with crimes involving UI fraud since March 2020.
-Since then, that number has risen.43
+In fact, in September 2022, the OIG announced that its investigations have resulted in more than 1,000 individuals being charged with crimes involving UI fraud since March 2020.
+Since then, that number has risen.30

-As of September 2023, our pandemic investigations have resulted in upwards of 850 search warrants executed and over 1,550 individuals charged with crimes related to UI fraud.
-These charges resulted in more than: 950 convictions; 19,000 months of incarceration; and over $1 billion in investigative monetary results.
+As of September 2024, our pandemic investigations have resulted in upwards of 1,000 search warrants executed and more than 1,900 individuals charged with crimes related to UI fraud.
+These charges resulted in more than: 1,300 convictions; 30,000 months of incarceration; and over $1.1 billion in investigative monetary results.
 We have also referred over 45,000 fraud matters that do not meet federal prosecution guidelines back to the states for further action.

 Early in the pandemic, the OIG worked with the DOJ to create the National UI Fraud Task Force, a nine-agency federal task force focused on law enforcement intelligence sharing, deconfliction, joint national and regional messaging, and the effective use of investigative and prosecutorial resources.
 The National UI Fraud Task Force has also worked closely with partners at the International Organized Crime Intelligence and Operations Center (IOC-2) to develop a deconfliction process to coordinate investigative information across federal law enforcement agencies.